 Get the lowest rates

-Interest rates are currently among the lowest in history.
-ARM loans are one way to bring them even lower.
+ARM loans are one way to get a low interest rate.
 Typically, this loan has an initial lower rate than a fixed rate mortgage.
 An ARM has a fixed period of time where the rate won’t change.
 After that it can adjust up or down based on the national rates.

 You’ll want to ask your lender how often the rate is subject to adjust.
-You’ll want to make sure you can still make your payments should the rate increase.
+Be make sure you can still make your payments should the rate increase.

 You don’t plan on staying in a mortgage very long